 Undercuff

-Shorter undercuff gloves tuck into your ski jacket, which requires more work than simply sliding on a gauntlet glove, and they don’t offer quite as much warmth.
+Shorter undercuff gloves tuck into your ski jacket, which requires more work than simply sliding on a gauntlet glove, and they don’t provide quite as much warmth.
 Also, if your sleeves ride up when you’re reaching forward, say to plant a ski pole, you can expose some skin.
-On the other hand, they offer more agility with less bulk getting in your way of wrist movement and are easier to ventilate.
-Many of Hestra's freeride gloves are undercuff, and some backcountry skiers prefer the freedom you get with this style.
-Gauntlets are popular for maximum protection in deep powder and cold weather (or wet) resort days.
+On the other hand, they offer more agility with less bulk getting in the way of wrist movement and are easier to ventilate.
+Many of Hestra's gloves in their Freeride line are undercuff, and some backcountry skiers prefer the freedom you get with this style.
+On the flip side, gauntlets are popular for maximum protection in deep powder and cold weather (or wet) resort days.

 Removable Liners